-The following are examples of conduct not allowed on library property:
+The following are additional examples of conduct not allowed on library property:

-- Making excessive noise or otherwise disturbing other library patrons. (a) Refrain from loud and prolonged conversations. (b) Put cell phones on silent or vibrate when entering the building. (c) Conduct telephonic conversations only in designated areas and in such a manner that they may not be heard by nearby patrons or staff; (d) Use earphones when using personal devices with audio capability such as laptops, radios, MP3 players and the like; the volume, with earphones, must not be audible or disruptive to other library patrons.
+- Making excessive noise or otherwise disturbing other library patrons.
+Patrons are requested to: (a) Refrain from loud and prolonged conversations; (b) Put cell phones on silent or vibrate when entering the building; (c) Conduct telephonic conversations only in designated areas and in such a manner that they may not be heard by nearby patrons or staff; (d) Use earphones when using personal devices with audio capability such as laptops, radios, MP3 players and the like.
+The volume, with earphones, must not be audible to other library patrons.

 - Consuming food and drink outside of designated areas.

 - Violating Public Health Codes.
 Patrons must be fully clothed at all times, including shoes.
 Patrons must not use restrooms for any purpose beyond the intended use expected in a public building.

-- Use of the library equipment, materials (including books, magazines and dvds) and furniture improperly and disrespectfully and outside of their intended use.
+- Using library equipment, materials (including books, magazines, cds and dvds) and furniture improperly and disrespectfully and outside of their intended use.
 Damaging or vandalizing the library building and property in any way.

-- (a) Distributing or posting printed material, (b) Selling or distributing goods or materials throughout the library, including, without limitation, petitions, solicitations, literature and leaflets or (c) any similar types of activities within the library building without prior permission of the Library Director.
+- Distributing or posting printed material, selling or distributing goods or materials throughout the library, including, without limitation, petitions, solicitations, literature and leaflets or any similar types of activities within the library building without prior permission of the Library Director.

-- Bringing animals into the building, except for service animals (as provided by the A.D.A. and other relevant state and local statutes) needed to assist a patron with a disability or those used in library sponsored programs.
+- Bringing animals into the building, except for service animals (as provided by the A.D.A. and other relevant state and local statutes) needed to assist a patron, or those animals in library sponsored programs.

-- The use of bicycles, scooters, roller skates, skateboards and the like on library property.
+- Using bicycles, scooters, roller skates, skateboards and the like on library property.
 Bicycles must be placed on the bike racks provided.

-- Failure to observe the Library’s Unattended Child Policy: Children under the age of 9 must not be left unattended on library premises.
+- Failing to observe the Library’s Unattended Child Policy: Children under the age of 11 must not be left unattended on library premises.
 Parents and caregivers are expected to forestall disruptive behavior that infringes on the rights of other library users.
+Use of the Children’s Library is restricted to (a) children ages 13 or younger and their caregivers while attending a child in the Library; (b) Patrons over 13 when materials suitable to their particular needs are not available in the adult areas of the Library.
+All other patrons must use the adult areas of the Library.
 Children in Grades 5 and below may only use the computers in the Children’s Room.
-Use of the Children’s Library is restricted to (a) children ages birth to 13 and their caregivers while attending a child in the Library; (b) Patrons over 13 when materials suitable to their particular needs are not available in the adult areas of the Library; and (c) Teachers, parents, day care providers, researchers, etc., in developing curricula or other resources related to children’s literature.
-All other patrons must use the adult areas of the Library.

 Members of the public who violate these rules and regulations may be expelled by staff members from the library premises and/or have library privileges withdrawn by the Library Director for a specific or indefinite period of time.
-Any person from whom these privileges have been withdrawn shall have the right to appeal the suspension of library privileges in writing to the Library Board of Trustees reconsider the Director’s decision at their next scheduled meeting.
+Any person from whom these privileges have been withdrawn shall have the right to request that the Board of Trustees reconsider the Director’s decision at their next scheduled meeting.